adgianv/Thesis---War-Image-Classification/README.md

-# War Through the Lens of AI: Image Analysis of the Russia-Ukraine War in Spanish News
+# War Through the Lens of AI: Image Analysis of the Russia-Ukraine War on Spanish News
 Computer Vision Project: Building an image Classification Model to detect war in News broadcasts.
 Subsequent inference with the obtained results is included.

 ## Overview